-Weights have been assessed based on the market value of the portfolio on 29-Jun-2012.
-Market values of assets are calculated by multiplying the quantity of a given asset in the portfolio with its market price on 29-Jun-2012.
-Weights are then calculated as the market value of asset divided by the market value of portfolio where the market value of portfolio is the sum of market values across all assets in the portfolio.
+Assess weights based on the market value of the portfolio on 29-Jun-2012.
+Calculate market values of assets by multiplying the quantity of a given asset in the portfolio with its market price on 29-Jun-2012.
+Weights are then calculated as the market value of assets divided by the market value of the portfolio where the market value of the portfolio is the sum of market values across all assets in the portfolio.

-Next we determined a weighted average return for the portfolio for each data point (date).
-This is illustrated in Figure 8 below:
+Next, we determined a weighted average return for the portfolio for each data point (date).
+Figure 8 illustrates this below:

 Weighted average return of the portfolio for a particular date is calculated as the sum across all assets of the product of the assets return for that date and the weights.
 For example for 2-Jun-2011 the portfolio return is calculated as (0.37%*65.27%) + (0.11%*34.73%) =0.28%.
 This may be done in EXCEL using the SUMPRODUCT function as shown in the function bar of Figure 8 above, applied to the weights row (Cell C19 to Cell D19) and return rows (Cell Fxx to Cell Gxx) for each date.
 To keep the weight row constant in the formula, when it is copied and pasted over the range of data points, dollar signs are applied to the weights row cell references (i.e. $C$19:$D$19).